redhat-naps-da/ml-toolkit-deployments/kubeflow/with-servicemesh/how-to-install-kubeflow-on-ocp-with-servicemesh.md

 As an admin from your OpenShift OperatorHub, you need to install this sequence of 4 Red Hat operators: Elasticsearch, OpenShift Jaeger, Kiali and Red Hat Service Mesh.

+For all of the operator installations, accept defaults and wait for Install Operator status to display Succeeded before continuing.

 First, **install the OpenShift Elasticsearch Operator provided by Red Hat** for configuring and managing an Elasticsearch cluster for use in tracing and cluster logging as well as a Kibana instance to connect to it.
-- Accept defaults for Update Channel
-- Installation Mode across all namespaces
-- Recommended openshift-operators-redhat namespace
-- Automatic Approval Strategy.

-Wait for the Installed Operators status to display Succeeded before continuing.

 Second, **install the Red Hat OpenShift Jaeger Operator** for monitoring and troubleshooting microservices-based distributed systems.
 We are intending to deploy an Elasticsearch cluster via the Jaeger custom resource, so the Elasticsearch Operator must first be installed.
-- Accept defaults for Stable Update Channel - Installation Mode across all namespaces
-- Recommended openshift-operators namespace
-- Automatic Approval Strategy.

-Wait for the Installed Operators status to display Succeeded before continuing.

 Third, install the **Kiali Operator provided by Red Hat** to visualize insights about the mesh components at different levels.
-- Accept defaults for Stable Update Channel
-- Installation Mode across all namespaces
-- Recommended openshift-operators namespace
-- Automatic Approval Strategy.

-Wait for the Installed Operators status to display Succeeded before continuing.

 Last, install the **Red Hat OpenShift Service Mesh Operator**, based on the open source Istio project, adds a transparent layer on existing distributed applications without requiring any changes to the service code.
 Once an instance of Red Hat OpenShift Service Mesh has been installed, it will only exercise control over services within its own project.
-- Accept defaults for Stable Update Channel
-- Installation Mode across all namespaces
-- Recommended openshift-operators namespace
-- Automatic Approval Strategy.

-Wait for the Installed Operators status to display Succeeded before continuing.

 # Create Projects